EGI-Federation/gridinfo/glite-info-create/glite-into-create-core/trunk/README.txt

   - Directory renamed from glite-info-static-create to glite-info-create
   - Now the script changes to its directory wherever it is invoked from
   - Added more debug messages
+0.4 (16/02/2010):
+  - Now the default path for modules is hardcoded to: /etc/glite-info-create/
+  - A new switch (-p) has been added to change the modules path
+  - You can use several interfaces at once